Stumblor/firmware-updates/lollypops/game-configs/TZ/README.md

 ### Background
 Twilight zone is somewhat unique in the sense that the pop bumpers can have three different states at any one time - off, flashing or on.
-In order to support these states, we have to wire the Lollypops up slightly differently to normal.
+In order to support these states, we have to wire the Lollypops up differently to normal.

 ### Connections
 * J2 (Sensor 1) - Connected to **Lamp 61** (Left Jet Bumper).